 - a few that are paralleled on the

-At this point, it almost worked but was flaky still ; probing the +5, +3.3 and +1 rails I could see it was trying to power-on and failing repeatadly (ramp-up followed by a collapse, repeated on all rails).
-Sadly, forgot to get scope screenshots.
+At this point, it almost worked but was flaky still ; probing the +5, +3.3 and +1 rails I could see it was trying to power-on and failing repeatedly (ramp-up followed by a collapse, repeated on all rails).
+Unfortunately, forgot to get scope screenshots.
 It appears the +3.3 and +1 regulators are fed from the +5 rail (but why ?), and the +5 rail had a marginal capacitor that I had initially overlooked.
 After replacing a few more, power-on became solid.

 List of questionable (and replaced) capacitors #